therefromhere/liquorban/README.md

 # Auckland Liquor Ban Areas

-A visualisation of Auckland Liquor Ban areas.
+A visualisation of Auckland Liquor Ban areas, as a learning project about Leaflet and GIS.

 ## Source Data